nottheswimmer/asyncrepo/README.md

 ### Naive search

 Search is not natively supported by all sources.
-As a workaround, some sources fall back to an implementation that performs a naive text search on the raw data for each item in the repository.
+As a workaround, some sources fall back to an implementation that performs a text search on the raw data for each item in the repository.

+### Naive get

+Get is not natively supported by all sources.
+As a workaround, some sources fall back to an implementation that performs a scan of the entire repository to find the item with the given ID.

 ### Single page repositories